jackrobertscott/ultramarine/README.md

   theme: [
     paddings,
     fonts.use({
-      mutations: 'primary,mono',
+      states: 'primary,mono',
       combos: 'deactivate',
     }),
   ],
 });
 ```

-As you can see, the entries to the array can be just the theme itself (e.g. `paddings`) or it can specify the mutations and combos you wish to use from the theme (e.g. `fonts.use({})`).
+As you can see, the entries to the array can be just the theme itself (e.g. `paddings`) or it can specify the states and combos you wish to use from the theme (e.g. `fonts.use({})`).

-**Note:** the `use` method accepts `mutations` and `combos` as properties.
+**Note:** the `use` method accepts `states` and `combos` as properties.
 These properties should be objects which specify the mutation or combo to use and a boolean value of wether to include them or not (see the example).

 #### `composeConfig.extra`